TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.io.md

 # Changelog
 All notable changes to this project will be documented in this file.

+## 9.2.5.36.2 - 2022-07-12
+### Fixed
+- Visual bug that can show an achievements tooltip when clicking the tabs
+- Several issues with Overachiever tabs

 ## 9.2.5.36.1 - 2022-07-12
 ### Fixed
 - Large event reminders should once again work without errors